JimDesu/basis-lang/spec.md

 Every parameter and every receiver carries one of four *modes*, which together determine the contract between caller and callee at that position:

-- **READ** (no marker, bare name) — the callee may read through any storage path reached from the parameter; it may not write through any such path.
-The transitive read-only contract (§6.5) makes this commitment trustworthy: the language does not allow the value to be smuggled into a writeable position downstream.
-The caller's slot is unchanged after the call regardless of outcome.
+- **READ** (no marker, bare name) — the callee may read the parameter but may not write it, and the guarantee is transitive: the value cannot be smuggled into a writeable position downstream (§6.5).
-- **CREATE** (`'` marker on the name, e.g., `'result`) — the callee is statically obligated to write the parameter's slot exactly once on every successful return path.
-The caller may pass either an initialized or an uninitialized slot; on success the produced value is copy-restored to the caller's slot, and on failure the caller's slot is bit-identical to its pre-call state (§6.4).
+- **CREATE** (`'` marker on the name, e.g., `'result`) — the callee is statically obligated to write the parameter's slot exactly once on every successful return path (§3.4).
-- **UPDATE** (`&` marker on the name, e.g., `&counter`) — the callee may read the parameter, may write the parameter, may do neither — there is no obligation in either direction.
-The caller must pass an already-initialized slot, since the callee is permitted to read.
-Copy-restore semantics apply on the writeability axis: on success any written value is committed to the caller's slot; on failure the caller's slot is bit-identical to its pre-call state.
+- **UPDATE** (`&` marker on the name, e.g., `&counter`) — the callee may read the parameter, may write it, may do both, may do neither.
-- **DISPOSE** (`~` marker on the name, e.g., `~socket`) — the callee consumes the parameter, ending the value's life: it discharges the value's finalizing duty (§10) and leaves the slot `uninit`.
-The caller must pass an owned value, since you cannot finalize what you do not own, and the caller's slot is `uninit` after the call on both the success and failure edges.
-The finalizer mode and the `~ x` operation are developed in §7.22.
+- **DISPOSE** (`~` marker on the name, e.g., `~socket`) — the callee consumes the parameter, ending the value's life and discharging its finalizing duty (§10).
+The mode and its `~ x` operation are developed in §7.22.

-The markers are part of the identifier itself, not separate tokens.
-The lexer recognizes `'name`, `&name`, `~name`, and `name` as four identifier shapes of the same name.
-Every read and every write inside the command body uses the marker that matches the parameter's mode — the body of a command with a CREATE parameter `'result` writes `'result <- value`, never `result <- value`.
-The marker is visible at every use site, not only at the declaration.
-The same-scope rule (§6.3) prevents the four shapes from coexisting in the same scope.
+The markers are part of the identifier itself, not separate tokens: `'name`, `&name`, `~name`, and `name` are four identifier shapes of the same name, and every use site inside the body carries the marker matching the parameter's mode — a body with a CREATE parameter `'result` writes `'result <- value`, never `result <- value`.

 The marker placement varies by syntactic context:

-- In **named contexts** — parameter declarations, receiver declarations, lambda invoke-method parameters, capture-list entries — the marker travels with the name in identifier-shape: `Int 'result`, `Logger &counter`, `Showable s`.
+- In **named contexts** — parameter declarations, receiver declarations, lambda invoke-method parameters, capture-list entries — the marker travels with the name in identifier-shape: `Int 'result`, `Logger &counter`, `Socket ~s`, `Showable s`.
 - In **nameless contexts** — command-type expressions `:<...>`, `?<...>`, `!<...>`, where parameter types are listed without names — the marker attaches to the type as a suffix, leaving the type-prefix position free for the pointer marker `^`: `Int'`, `^String&`, `Socket~`, `Logger`.

-The two placements agree on what the markers mean; they differ only on placement to suit the surrounding syntax.
-The full mechanics — copy-restore at the call boundary, the transitive READ contract's access-path taint algorithm, the parameter-mode invariance under failure-mark subsumption, and the receiver-mode tables by signature shape — are in §6.
+This section is the surface.
+The full discipline — each mode's caller-side and callee-side contract, copy-restore at the call boundary, the transitive READ contract's access-path taint algorithm, the same-scope rule for the four identifier shapes, parameter-mode invariance under failure-mark subsumption, and the receiver-mode tables by signature shape — is §6.

 ### 3.4 Create Parameters

-A CREATE parameter (`'name`) discharges the *write-once-on-success* contract: the callee's body must write the slot exactly once on every path that reaches a successful exit.
-Paths that reach a failure exit are exempt from the obligation — the failure-atomicity principle commits that CREATE slots are never partially written when a command fails.
+A CREATE parameter (`'name`) carries the *write-once-on-success* contract: the callee's body writes the slot exactly once on every path that reaches a successful exit, and paths that reach a failure exit leave it untouched — CREATE slots are never partially written when a command fails.

-Failure to write a CREATE parameter on some successful path is a static error; writing it more than once on the same path is also a static error.
-The discipline composes with the failure-state-lattice analysis (§4.13, Appendix E.3): the typechecker walks the body's CFG with both the failure-state lattice and the initialization lattice, confirming that every path to a `clear`-state exit has performed exactly one write to each CREATE parameter.

-The write-once rule is structural, not stylistic — there is no "you may write twice if you also clear in between" alternative, and there is no in-place-update form for CREATE parameters.
-The full rule is in §6.13.
 The pattern most user code follows is *compute-then-commit*: the body computes its inputs into local slots, then performs a single CREATE `<-` write near its end.
 This pattern naturally satisfies the rule and supports the atomic-compound-construction guarantee (§7.11).

+The full rule — the static errors for a missing or a repeated write, the exemption of failure paths, and the joint failure-state and initialization lattice walk that checks it — is §6.13.

 ### 3.5 Update Parameters